-Domestic Violence, Dating Violence and Stalking
+Domestic Violence, Dating Violence and Stalking Arrests and Referrals for Disciplinary Action

 Arrests and Referrals for Disciplinary Action

 Weapons, Drug Abuse and Liquor Laws

 The University does not include violations of institution's policies if there was no violation of the law.
 For example, if a student of legal drinking age in the state in which an institution is located violates the institution's "dry campus" policy and is referred for disciplinary action, the University won't include that incident in the Clery Act statistics because the referral was not the result of a law violation.